Pfern/OSODOS/docs/DATA_MANAGEMENT/README.md

 A suitable alternative can be acquiring some online training via a simple web-based tutorial on Data Management Plans, such as this one from PennState University:

 https://www.e-education.psu.edu/dmpt/

+Teachers with the [Data Carpentry](http://www.datacarpentry.org/) initiative have been motivated by the above referenced concerns have worked on a set of recommendations (best practices) in a scientific paper [**"Ten Simple Rules for Digital Data Storage"**](journal.pcbi.1005097.PDF).